Mouthwash, Rubbing Alcohol, and Other Household Items of Risk

-Common household items like mouthwash and rubbing alcohol may seem innocuous enough to most people, but for recovering alcoholics, they pose significant risk.
-Though ingesting mouthwash or rubbing alcohol may result in inebriation initially, the ethyl alcohol it contains is not meant to be consumed, and swallowing it can result in hospitalization and even death.
+Common household items like mouthwash and rubbing alcohol may seem innocuous enough to most people, but for recovering alcoholics, they pose significant risks.
+Ingesting mouthwash or rubbing alcohol might make a recovering alcoholic feel inebriated initially, but the ethyl alcohol these substances contain is not meant to be consumed.
+Swallowing it can result in hospitalization and even death.

 Mouthwash: 54 Proof

-In order to avoid the federal excise tax that the government levies on all alcoholic beverages, manufacturers modify the ethanol before adding it to mouthwash and convert it to specially denatured alcohol first.
-SDA is not fit for consumption, but that does not deter those who are struggling with sobriety from drinking it.
+To avoid the federal excise tax that the government levies on all alcoholic beverages, manufacturers modify the ethanol before adding it to mouthwash and convert it to specially denatured alcohol.
+Denatured alcohol isn’t fit to be consumed, but that doesn’t deter those who are struggling with sobriety from drinking it.

 Abusing Rubbing Alcohol